nnienaber2/conduct/terminology.md

 In [Era of Health](terminology.md#era-of-health) Legal documents, or while using or working with our API, this refers to any individual or group that created an Organization account in [Era of Health](terminology.md#era-of-health).

 ### Organization Information
 In [Era of Health](terminology.md#era-of-health) Legal documents, this refers any information about an [Organization](terminology.md#organization) such as an an [Oraginzation Member's](terminology.md#organization-member) real namee, mail and password, or employee record.
 Organization Information does not include aggregated, non-personally identifying information.
-[We](terminology.md#era-of-health) may use aggregated, non-personally identifying information to operate, improve, and optimize our website and service.
+[We](terminology.md#era-of-health) may use aggregated, non-personally identifying information to operate, improve, and optimize our [Website](terminology.md#website) and service.

 ### Oraginzation Member
 A [Era of Health](terminology.md#era-of-health) [User](terminology.md#user) who has accepted a request to be a member of an [Era of Health](terminology.md#era-of-health) [Organization](terminology.md#organization).